All Transportation Options

-What is the Purple Bike Coalition?
-The Purple Bike Coalition (PBC) is Williams College's free bike service organization located on the ground floor of Mark Hopkins building.
+The Purple Bike Coalition (PBC) is Williams College's free bike service organization located on the ground floor of Mark Hopkins.
 They offer bike repair services and a free bike loan program called the Purple Bike Rental (PBR).

-Walking is not only cost-free but also the most environmentally conscious form of transportation (even preferable to cycling, as no extra equipment must be manufactured and transported).
+Walking is not only free but is also the most environmentally conscious form of transportation (even preferable to cycling, as no extra equipment must be manufactured and transported).
 It’s a healthy option to experience the beauty of the Berkshires and get around this small community.
-If you live off-campus, try walking instead of driving to classes/work… help to encourage a walking culture on campus whenever possible!
+If you live off-campus, try walking instead of driving to classes/work.
+Help encourage a walking culture on campus whenever possible!

 All of these services are free, but if you're requesting a ride, be sure to offer to pay for gas or split the cost!
 Ride shares ensure that no more cars than necessary will be on the road, which decreases carbon emissions.

 WSO is a website where Williams students can access a range of forums and databases about campus life.
 The ride share section allows students to post requests for ride shares or offer ride shares to fellow students.

 - Log onto WSO with your Williams email account to post a request, offer a ride, or view current requests/offers.

 - Requests and offers are sorted by date of potential ride.

 Switchboard is a website similar to WSO where people can post offers and requests, but it's available to anyone in the Williams community, not just students.
 More information about Switchboard can be found here.

 Zipcar is a care rental service available to Williams students, faculty, and staff.
 After signing up, you can rent one of the four Williams Zipcars by the hour or by the day.
 Detailed information and instructions can be found at the Facilities website.